zeroqn/navigator.lua/README.md

 to tune the lsp plugins to fit my requirements.
 Navigator.lua help user setup lspconfig with only a few lines of codes.
 This plugin provides a visual way to manage and navigate through symbols, diagnostic errors, reference etc.
 It also the first plugin, IMO, that allows you to search in all treesitter symbols in the workspace.
+Treesitter also used in multiple place e.g. display caller of a reference

 # Similar projects / special mentions: